 If we want to win the war-and we have no doubt that we shall do so-we must establish a war industry capable of supplying the fronts with everything necessary.
 The problem of establishing a powerful war industry can and must be solved, and solved rapidly.
 Planfulness must be introduced into production, while disorder and stupidity must be eliminated.
 In the Basque Provinces, in Catalonia, in the Levant, there are sufficient factories already engaged in the manufacture of military supplies, but there is no coordination between them.
 New factories are being built, but still more could be put up.
-In order to ensure the maximum increase in the war industry, a special Ministry must be established, if necessary, to deal with this problem.
+In order to ensure the maximum increase in the war industry, a special ministry must be established, if necessary, to deal with this problem.
 We cannot permit endless wailing about the unfairness of the isolation to which we have been doomed by the democratic countries.
 Instead of this, we must make serious efforts to set all our national resources into motion.
 Our Party advances this problem because it is one of the decisive conditions of victory.
-The trade union organisations -the U.G.T. and a considerable part of the C.N.T.-realise the need for co-operation, and they are co-operating in establishing a powerful war industry.
-But all these efforts must be co-ordinated and the creative abilities of the people stimulated.
-At the initiative of the workers themselves, military supplies are already being manufactured in the Basque Provinces, Catalonia and the Levant.
-In Madrid, the enthusiasm and fighting spirit has spread from the trenches to the factories and mills.
+The trade union organizations - the General Workers' Union (U.G.T.) and a considerable part of the

+National Confederation of Labor (C.N.T.) -realize the need for cooperation, and they are cooperating in establishing a powerful war industry.
+But all these efforts must be coordinated and the creative abilities of the people stimulated.
+At the initiative of the workers themselves military supplies are already being manufactured in the Basque Provinces, Catalonia and the Levant.
+In Madrid, the enthusiasm and fighting spirit have spread from the trenches to the factories and mills.

-We could mention a number of munitions factories where, after the organisation of shock "brigades" and owing to the competition that developed among the workers, output increased by 50 per cent. and even by 100 per cent.
+We could mention a number of munitions factories where, after the organization of shock "brigades" and owing to the competition that developed among the workers, output increased by 50 per cent and even by 100 per cent.
 We already have "Stakhanovites of the war industry" in our factories.
 We have young workers whose output is three times the former standards.
 Take Urbano Ramos, for example.
-He is a worker at one of the war factories, and each shift he produces 790 details as against the standard output of 205.
+He is a worker at one of the war factories and each shift he produces 790 details as against the standard output of 205.

-This initiative, this enthusiasm, must be organised, so as rapidly to create a powerful war industry.
-The factories must work not 8, 10 or 12 hours, but right round the clock in three shifts, increasing the number of workers if this is required.
-The Central Government and the Governments of Catalonia and the Basque Provinces must understand that just as we must have a united army and a single command, we also need a united war industry capable of supplying the necessary arms and military supplies to the People's Army on all fronts.
+This initiative, this enthusiasm, must be organized, so as rapidly to create a powerful war industry.
+The factories must work not eight, ten, or twelve hours, but right around the clock in three shifts, increasing the number of workers if this is required.
+The central government and the governments of Catalonia and the Basque Provinces must understand that just as we must have a united army and a single command, we also need a united war industry capable of supplying the necessary arms and military supplies to the people's army on all fronts.

-GREATER ATTENTION IN THE VILLAGES
+GREATER ATTENTION TO THE VILLAGES